-We have always been committed to making our platform as accessible and open as possible.
+We try hard to make our platform as accessible and open as possible.
 This is an ongoing effort of continual improvement so we’re happy to announce a number of recent initiatives that back up these commitments.
 As you probably know, we already allow you to upload and download your disk images from our cloud making migration into and away from our cloud equally simple.
 We feel that is not enough, so we’ve worked hard to provide additional tools.

 Updated support for Libcloud